Syvven/Rust-Projects/README.md

 - Simple version of the `tar` utility
 - Project originally done in C
 - More information in the subdirectory README

+### swish

+- Will be contained in `swish` folder
+- Simple command line utility with piping
+- Will be started soon...